ChiLiubio/microeco/README.md

 ### Plotting
 Most of the plotting in the package rely on the ggplot2 package system.
 We provide some parameters to change the corresponding plot.
-If you want to change the output plot, you can also assign the output a name and use the ggplot2-style grammer to modify it as you need.
+If you want to modify the output plot, you can also assign the output a name and use the ggplot2-style grammer to modify it as you need.
 Each data table used for plotting is stored in the object and can be downloaded for the personalized analysis and plotting.
-Of course, you can also directly modify the function or class to reload them.
+Of course, you can also directly modify the class and reload them.

 ### Files from other tools to microtable object
 Previous descriptions on how to construct microtable object from QIIME, QIIME2 and phyloseq have been moved to the package file2meco (https://github.com/ChiLiubio/file2meco)
-The package file2meco is designed to transform files from other tools/platforms into microtable object.
+The package file2meco is designed to convert files between other tools/platforms and microtable object.

 ## Contributing